CrisLap/CrisLap/README.md

 Overall Goals:
 Merge AI and ML technologies with Automotive and NLT ( my current field);<br>
 I'm also interested in Finance, Climate Change and Life Science;<br>
+Besides, I am fascinated by the application of technology to the sports industry;<br>
 Help building a better future for the world<br>